 - Air conditioners, fans and heaters relative to the number of rooms in the family’s new home in Israel

 The import of many types of goods is conditioned on meeting the criteria set from time to time by the certified authorities.
-For example: if you import more than 3 mobile phones you will need approval by the Ministry of Communications or if you import a Motorized Scooter you will need approval by the Ministry of Transportation.
+For example: if you import more than 5 mobile phones you will need approval by the Ministry of Communications or if you import a Motorized Scooter you will need approval by the Ministry of Transportation and an standard from the Israeli Standards Institute.
 In some cases, an approval will be sufficient in other cases an individual license will be required.

 The requirements for an authorization to import should be checked before importing with the relevant certified authority, and the need for approval / import license.